borisrakovan/sandl/README.md

 # Sandly

-**⚠️ This project is under heavy development and APIs may change.**

 Dependency injection for TypeScript that actually uses the type system.
 No runtime reflection, no experimental decorators, just compile-time type safety that prevents entire classes of bugs before your code ever runs.

 The name **Sandly** comes from **S**ervices **and** **L**a**y**ers - the two core abstractions for organizing dependencies in large applications.